JV Sells Last-Mile Facility Outside DC For 66% Markup After Lease-Up

 Built in 1999, the warehouse and distribution property feature abundant loading docks, multiple drive-in bays and a secure outdoor storage yard.

-The facility is leased, with an in-place weighted average lease term of 6.64 years, to three tenants: HD Supply, a national industrial distributor of maintenance, repair and operations products; Rew Materials, a distributor of interior and exterior construction materials and equipment; and the federal government’s real estate arm, the General Services Administration.
+Three tenants have leased the building, with an in-place weighted average lease term of 6.64 years.
+Tenants include HD Supply, a distributor of maintenance, repair and operations products; Rew Materials, a distributor of construction materials and equipment; and the federal government’s General Services Administration, according to a Newmark statement.

 Newmark facilitated the HD Supply and Rew Materials leases.